Marines rebuilding California tourist island’s runway

 One end of the runway has a huge drop-off and using it has been likened to landing on an aircraft carrier.

-Catalina lies south of Los Angeles within sight of the mainland, sharing the same mild Mediterranean climate but offering a much easier pace of life.
+Catalina lies south of Los Angeles, within sight of the mainland, and ferries bring most of the visitors.

-Efforts at making it a resort date to the 1800s.
-Those efforts took off when chewing gum magnate William Wrigley Jr. took control and began extensive development of facilities and attractions in the 1920s, including making it the spring training home of his Chicago Cubs.
+Efforts at making the island a resort date to the 1800s but took off the 1920s when chewing-gum magnate William Wrigley Jr. began extensive development of facilities and attractions, including making it the spring training home of his Chicago Cubs.

-Movie-making took hold on the island, making it a hotspot for stars and leaving a bison herd as legacy of animals brought in for a film.

-The Four Preps’ 1958 hit song “26 Miles” cemented its reputation as “the island of romance.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.